-My graduate work involved the in vivo study of synaptic plasticity in auditory forebrain (Cruikshank, 1997), focusing on contributions of Hebbian induction mechanisms to receptive field changes during behavioral learning (Cruikshank & Weinberger 1996a; 1996b).
-I also examined interactions between plasticity and arousal state, including the role of the basal forebrain cholinergic system (Cruikshank & Weinberger, 2001).
-Techniques included behavioral (Cruikshank et al., 1992) and neurophysiological methods, involving cell-attached recordings with patch electrodes in vivo, at times from awake guinea pigs.
+My graduate work involved the in vivo study of synaptic plasticity in auditory forebrain, focusing on contributions of Hebbian induction mechanisms to receptive field changes during behavioral learning (Cruikshank & Weinberger, J Neurosci, 1996).
+I also examined interactions between plasticity and arousal state, including the role of the basal forebrain cholinergic system (Cruikshank & Weinberger, Br Res, 2001).
+Techniques included behavioral (Cruikshank et al, Behav Neurosci, 1992) and neurophysiological methods, involving cell-attached recordings with patch electrodes in vivo, at times from awake guinea pigs.

 AUDITORY THALAMOCORTICAL ORGANIZATION AND FUNCTION:

-My intial postdoctoral studies focused on the organization and function of the auditory forebrain (Cruikshank, et. al., 2001).
-I helped develop an in vitro auditory thalamocortical slice preparation and used it to examine anatomy, physiology and pharmacology of connections within the system (Metherate & Cruikshank, 1999; Cruikshank et al., 2002).
-One major finding was that acetylcholine agonists suppress cortical synaptic responses originating from intracortical sources more strongly than those from thalamic sources (Hsieh, Cruikshank & Metherate, 2000).
+My intial postdoctoral studies focused on the organization and function of the auditory forebrain (Cruikshank, et. al, Neuroscience, 2001).
+I helped develop an in vitro auditory thalamocortical slice preparation and used it to examine anatomy, physiology and pharmacology of connections within the system (Metherate & Cruikshank, EBR, 1999; Cruikshank et al, J Neurophysiol, 2002).
+One major finding was that acetylcholine agonists suppress cortical synaptic responses originating from intracortical sources more strongly than those from thalamic sources (Hsieh, Cruikshank & Metherate, Br Res, 2000).
 This suggests that during periods of high acetylcholine release, such as behavioral arousal, acetylcholine tips the balance in cortex, selectively suppressing ongoing intracortical activity, thus favoring external sensory information.

 THALAMOCORTICAL MICROCIRCUITRY AND OPTOGENETICS: